 So what is a cook to do about this unfortunate situation?
-The quick answer is use healthy soul food recipes that remove or reduce bad cholesterols, fats, sodium and sugars.
+The quick answer is use healthy soul food recipes that remove or reduce bad cholesterols, fats, sodiums, and sugars.
 I know what you're thinking at this point, if you've experienced some great tasting soul food and know your way around the kitchen.
-My food will surely lose its flavor and appeal if I remove all the cholesterol, fat, sodium and sugar.
+Your saying, my foods will surely lose flavor and appeal if I remove all the cholesterol, fat, sodium, and sugar.

 Yes that's true if you strip out everything all at once.
 And that's not what I'm going to ask you to do.
 Why not you ask?
-Because if I do you want take action and you'll miss out on a life altering change.
+Because if I do you want take action and you'll miss out on a life altering and life changing opportunity to eat healthier.

 For the tips and techniques I'm going to explain to be effective, you must proceed very cautiously...more to follow on this subject.
 But for now, let me tell you how to transform your traditional family recipe favorites into healthy soul food recipes.